OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-20.md

 ## 1 Samuel 20:4

-Then Jonathan said to David, “Whatever you say, I will do for you.”
+Then Jonathan assured David, “I will do whatever you request.”

 ## 1 Samuel 20:5